shubhamghule1/UnitTestGenerator/README.md

-# Unit Test Generator for Python
+# AI-powered Unit Test Case Generator for Python

-AI-powered Unit Test Case generator for Python code.
 This Project Takes GitHub URL as input and Generates Unit Test for each python function in the given GitHub Repo.

 ![My figure](UTG.png)